ipetez/react-splitz/README.md

 /**
  * Define your experiments in an array like this.
 In a real
  * application it might make more sense to move this array to a config file
- * and import it here.
+ * or retrieve it from an API and import it here.
  **/

 const experiments = [